Skip Navigation

 Undergraduate Nutrition, Food and Health

-Because our course is accredited by the Association for Nutrition, you can register as an associate nutritionist when you graduate.
-Complete a placement or join research projects as a student to prepare for jobs with the NHS, in health promotion, the food industry and more.
+Our course is accredited by the Association for Nutrition, so you can register as a Registered Associate Nutritionist (ANutr) when you graduate.
+Complete a placement or join research projects as a student to prepare for jobs with the NHS, in health promotion, the food industry.

-Learn in our professional food skills area and science lab as well as using specialist equipment - from sphygmomanometers to bariatric suits.
+Explore current research and initiatives to promote health and prevent ill health.
+Learn in our professional food skills area and science lab as well as using specialist equipment including the anatomage tables, bioimpedance equipment, and accelerometers.

-Kickstart your career by applying for direct entry as a registered associate nutritionist with the Association for Nutrition when you graduate.
+Kickstart your career by applying for direct entry as a Registered Associate Nutritionist with the Association for Nutrition when you finish the course.

 Subject Video